-When planning a flower garden, make sure you include several of these great nectar plants that bloom their best in autumn when the days get shorter.
+When planning a garden, make sure you include these great fall flowers that attract hummingbirds.
+They bloom their best when the days get shorter.

-The calendar still says summer, but it’s starting to feel more like fall.
-There are still plenty of butterflies and hummingbirds around, though, so don’t let your garden die back too soon!
-There are a variety of great nectar plants that bloom their best when the days begin to get shorter.
+The calendar still says summer, but before you know it, the weather will start to feel more like fall.
+There are still plenty of hummingbirds around, though, so don’t let your garden die back too soon!
+There are a variety of great hummingbird nectar plants that bloom their best when the days begin to get shorter.
 Try adding some of your favorites to your garden this fall.
 All of these plants are perennials or re-seeding annuals, so they’ll reward your efforts for years to come.

 Courtesy Kathy Edinger

-Salvias of all kinds are usually great for butterflies and hummingbirds, but the great thing about Pineapple Sage (aside from its foliage, which does indeed smell like pineapple) is the fact that it starts blooming when other plants are done for the summer.
+Salvias of all kinds are usually great for hummingbirds, but the great thing about Pineapple Sage (aside from its foliage, which does indeed smell like pineapple) is the fact that it starts blooming when other plants are done for the summer.
 In fact, Pineapple Sage is light sensitive, and will not bloom until days are generally shorter than nights.
 This may make it too short lived in some northern areas to be worth the trouble, but those in milder climates will find this to be a great addition to the garden.
-Butterflies also love these flowering shrubs.

 Mexican sage is another fall-bloomer that may be best for warmer climates.
 The foliage and flowers will be damaged by frost, and a sustained hard freeze will kill this plant entirely.
 In warmer areas, though, this champ blooms from late summer through to the following spring, and hummingbirds love it.